-The latest technologies are helping heating oil systems, and the fuel itself, to constantly evolve for even cleaner, more efficient and environmentally-friendly options.
-These improvements have helped the average oil heated home cut consumption by 33.6% over the past 30 years.1
+The latest technologies are helping heating oil systems, and the fuel itself, to constantly evolve for even cleaner, more efficient and environmentally friendly options.
+These improvements have helped the average oil heated home cut consumption by 33.6% over the past 30 years.

-Heating oil doesn't ignite until its temperature reaches 140 degrees, when it vaporizes.
+Heating oil doesn't ignite until its temperature reaches 140 degrees when it vaporizes.
 So, if you dropped a lit match into heating oil, it's like dropping it into water, the flame extinguishes on contact.
-And, unlike natural gas, you normally have warning signs of an oil system breakdown, like smoke, odors or soot.
-Natural gas is also explosive and leaks are a leading cause of carbon monoxide deaths.3
+Heating oil also does not produce carbon monoxide.

 The average life expectancy of an oil heat appliance is 30 or more years if they are properly maintained.
 The average life expectancy of a natural gas furnace is only 11-14 years.
 And, the efficiency ratings of new heating oil systems range from 83% to 95%.

-The hot water recovery rate of an oil-fueled water heater is twice as fast as a natural gas water heater and three times as fast as an electric water heater.4
+The hot water recovery rate of an oil-fueled water heater is twice as fast as a natural gas water heater and three times as fast as an electric water heater.

 Even with the recent lower oil price trend, it's inevitable that energy costs will fluctuate and potentially rise again – including natural gas!
 We're just as concerned about this as you are, which is why we provide a range of flexible pricing plans to protect your heating oil price and we offer payment options to help spread your annual heating oil costs throughout the year.
 A natural gas supplier may not have the same range of options to help you save.
 You can also count on us for the latest, energy-efficient heating oil systems that you need to help you save on home energy costs now and for years to come.